maitrishm/pose-detect/PRD.md

 # 15. Acceptance Criteria (Definition of Done)

 - Landing: login/signup works; 50-user cap enforced; waitlist works when full
+- Email verification is required (prod).
+Unverified users are blocked from /home, /drill, /account and see a Verify page with Resend.
+- Verification email sent via Resend on signup and on Resend action (rate-limited).
+- Only verified users count toward the 50-user cap.
+- Verification token is single-use, expires per TTL, and never logged.
+- If cap fills post-signup, verify returns 403 beta_full_after_signup with a friendly message and waitlist option.
 - Home: Start Drill → modal (Partner/Solo) → correct routing
 - Drill:
   - Click-to-enable camera; camera selector works (desktop dropdown; mobile Front default with toggle to Rear)